RECORDS TUMBLE AS FANS TURN OUT IN FORCE FOR NEW SUPER LEAGUE ATTENDANCE RECORD

 Salford Head Coach Ian Watson, added;

 “A Good Friday fixture is always a great day of Rugby League, it was brilliant to see our fans make the trip over to Warrington today in such volume and spur the boys onto victory, they made it a fantastic occasion and I’m glad we could repay them with a great result.
-We hope they continue their support across the weekend and turn out on mass for Monday’s game versus Wigan at the AJ Bell Stadium.
+We hope they continue their support across the weekend and turn out on mass for Monday’s game versus Wigan at the The Salford Stadium.

 Betfred Super League resumes on Easter Monday with leaders St. Helens taking on Hull FC and second place Warrington Wolves travel to Humberside to play Hull KR.
 At the other end of the table, Leeds Rhinos will look to get back to back Easter wins with a victory at Wakefield whilst London Broncos will look to bounce back to winning ways as they travel to the John Smith’s stadium to play Huddersfield Giants.